AVEVA/CONNECT-data-services-developer-docs/content/communities/community-community-roles.md

 ### Administrative Tenant

 Each community has an administrative tenant, which is the tenant that administers the community itself.
 When you create a new community, your tenant is automatically configured as the administrative tenant.
 Users assigned community administrator permissions on the [administrative tenant](#administrative-tenant) have additional permissions for managing the community itself that affect all tenants within it.
 In addition to the tasks listed in <xref:community-tenant-administration>, Community Administrators for the Administrative Tenant can also perform the tasks listed in  <xref:community-community-administration>.

-## Related roles and identities

-In addition to the roles you can assign in Communities, be aware of the following related roles and identities.

-### Tenant Administrator

-A tenant-level role that allows users to administer their own tenant.
-The Tenant Administrator roles applies to all of OCS rather than just Communities.
-For more information about roles, see [Roles](xref:ccRoles).
-In Communities, Tenant Administrators can create a community and accept invitations to join their tenant with other communities.

-### Community owner

-The community owner refers to the tenant that created a community.
-A community owner is not a role and is not granted any privileges.
-By default, Tenant Administrators have the privilege needed to create communities.